Flink architecture¶

 There are different deployment models:

-- Per job mode, spin up a cluster per job submission.
+- Per job mode: spin up a cluster per job submission.
 This provides better resource isolation.

-- Application mode creates a cluster per app with the main() function executed on the JobManager.
+function executed on the JobManager.
 It can include multiple jobs but they run inside the app.
 It allows for saving the required CPU cycles, but also save the bandwidth required for downloading the dependencies locally.

 Flink can run on any common resource manager like Hadoop Yarn, Mesos, or Kubernetes.
 For development purpose, we can use docker images to deploy a Session or Job cluster.